Hot weather, Sweaty Feet.. What shoes?

 Deck shoes offer a good alternative they are enclosed and usually made of leather which is a natural breathable material allowing the sweat to wick away.
 However, if you intend on wearing them on a boat where your feet are likely to get wet from the sea water you should not wear socks!
 Socks and wet shoes will encourage an environment perfect for fungus growth.

-How do I beat the fungus?
+How do I beat a fungal infection?

 If you acquire a fungal infection in your feet or toes it is best to get it checked by a qualified professional for the best advice.
 Alternate footwear, shoes can take two days to dry out from one days wear.